bioc/ramr/README.md

 # Introduction

-ramr is an R package for detection of low-frequency aberrant methylation events in large datasets obtained by methylation profiling using array or high-throughput bisulfite sequencing.
+*`ramr`* is an R package for detection of low-frequency aberrant methylation events in large datasets obtained by methylation profiling using array or high-throughput bisulfite sequencing.
 In addition, package provides functions to visualize found aberrantly methylated regions (AMRs), and to generate sets of all possible regions to be used as reference sets for enrichment analysis.

+This readme contains condensed info on *`ramr`* usage.
+For more, please check function-specific help pages and vignettes.

 ## Current Features